 Skip to main content

 The Department of Judicial Administration, also known as the Superior Court Clerk’s Office, is processing orders to vacate drug possession convictions.
-Our office also assists defendants who have made Legal Financial Obligation (LFO) payments on these cases to get a refund.

 What is State v.
 Blake?